in28minutes/full-stack-with-angular-and-spring-boot/README.md

 ### What You will learn

 - You will develop your first full stack application with Angular and Spring Boot
-- You will learn the basic of Angular - Angular Modules, Components, Data Binding and Routing- You will learn basics of building awesome frontend applications with Angular
+- You will learn the basic of Angular - Angular Modules, Components, Data Binding and Routing
+- You will learn basics of building awesome frontend applications with Angular
 - You will be introduced to building great RESTful APIs with Spring Boot
 - You will learn to use Spring Security to configure Basic Authentication and JWT
 - You will learn to solve the challenges of connecting an Angular Frontend to a RESTful API
 - You will learn to connect REST API to JPA/Hibernate with Spring Boot
 - You will learn to use a wide variety of Spring Boot Starter Projects - Spring Boot Web, and Spring Boot Data JPA
 - You will understand the best practices in designing RESTful web services
-- You will develop a Todo Management Application step by step with login and logout functionalities
+- You will develop a Todo Management Full Stack Application step by step with login and logout functionalities
 - You will learn the magic of Spring Boot - Auto Configuration, Spring Initializr and Starter Projects
 - You will understand how to make best use of Spring Boot Actuator and Spring Boot Developer Tools
 - You will understand and use the embedded servlet container options provided by Spring Boot